harieamjari/dats/doc/dats-2-tutorial.md

 ```
 This is then written into a file named, "w.wav".
 (Currently, Dats only supports writing wav files.)

-To append one or more pcm16 to another pcm16, you may simply just add a comma, preceded by the pcm16
+To append one or more pcm16 to another pcm16, you may simply just add a comma, followed by the pcm16
-you were appending:
+you were appending with:

 ```
   pcm16 tr1 = synth.kpa(/* some staff */);